godaddy/gasket/packages/gasket-resolve/README.md

 @user/example --> @user/plugin-example --> @user/example-plugin
 ```

 Use with caution, and don't rely on it.
+Consider this behavior **deprecated**,
-This behavior may be deprecated in a
-future release.
-Moving forward, short names without the `@gasket` scope should
+which will be removed in a future major release.
+Short names without the
-be presumed to resolve to the `gasket-plugin-<name>` format.
+`@gasket` scope should be presumed to resolve to the `gasket-plugin-<name>`
+format.

 ### Utilities